NEU-DSG/dailp-encoding/terraform/docs/sops.md

 `copy-to-bastion` takes `<local-path> [remote-path]` and defaults the remote path to the login user's home.
 Two optional overrides: `BASTION_SSH_USER` (default `ec2-user`) and `BASTION_LOCAL_PORT` (default `2222`, worth changing if that port is already bound).

+Both apps check that the local port is free before opening the tunnel, and fail with a message naming the port rather than quietly reusing whatever session already owns it.
+They also kill the tunnel's whole process group on exit, so an interrupted run should not leave a `session-manager-plugin` behind for the next one to trip over.

 ## Rotating or Adding a Bastion SSH Key